timothytrippel/bomberman/README.md

 ### 4. Building IVL

+To build IVL from source requires the following dependencies:

+`autoconf`
+`gperf`
+`flex`
+`bison`

-To build IVL from source requires `autoconf` as a dependency.
-On MacOS this can be installed with homebrew using: `brew install autoconf`.
-After installing this dependency, proceed to build IVL as follows:
+On MacOS these can be installed with homebrew using: `brew install <package>`.
+After installing the dependencies, proceed to build IVL as follows:

 1. `cd iverilog`
 2. comment out IVL optimization functions (see above)